Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 d.
 Save changes and close the tab.

-The tab with Headless Settings is refreshed and the green message pops up saying that all went successfully.
+The tab with Headless Settings is refreshed, and the green message pops up saying that all went successfully.
 At the same time, the icon next to the setting gets marked and turns green.
 The icon next to the section header is partially encircled with blue.

 After the step is finished, you can go to Salesforce Setup and check the list of Maven Documents' permission sets.
 The "Maven Documents Extended" permission set is created and assigned to the user.